robinrendle/robinrendle.com/_posts/2021-06-19-necessary-complexity.md

 >
 > Then I asked myself “what the hell am I doing”, uploaded an index.html file and called it a day.

-And that’s the point I’m getting to with this rant: when you pick a framework today that complexity is overwhelming and, for a lot of cases, pretty unnecessary.
+And that’s the point I’m getting to with this rant: when you pick a framework today that complexity is overwhelming and, for a lot of cases, pretty dang unnecessary.

-If React is a giant fortress that can walk around the landscape on enormous mechanical legs, then Astro is a bicycle.
+The way I’m starting to think about it is this: if React is a giant fortress that can walk around the landscape on enormous mechanical legs, then Astro is a bicycle.
 Do you need rocket boosters?
 Add ‘em!
 Do you need a bedroom on your bicycle?
 That’s great—go do that.
 But you have to opt-in to all that complexity.

 And that’s why I’m in love with this way of building websites, because software should only be as complex as it needs to be.